Skip to content

 The AI writing tool market is going through an identity crisis.
 In 2022, tools like Jasper and Copy.ai commanded premium prices because they offered something ChatGPT couldn't: good writing.
 That advantage has evaporated.

-Today, Claude writes better prose than any dedicated AI writing tool I've tested.
+Today, Claude writes better prose than any dedicated AI writing tool on the market.
 ChatGPT isn't far behind.
 So why do Jasper, Copy.ai, and Writesonic still exist?
 And when should you actually pay for them?

 What Are AI Writing Assistants?